Nukesor/inter-struct/README.md

 Also note that this crate is in an early development phase.
 The crate is already properly tested, but bugs might still be there and the API might change drastically.

-## Features:
+## Features

 - Merge - Merge a struct into another, while consuming itself.
 - MergeRef - Merge a struct into another by reference.
-The struct must implement `Clone`.
+The fields to merge must implement `Clone`.
 - Into - A standard `From/Into` impl between two structs.
 - IntoDefault - `From/Into`, but use `Default` on the target for unknown fields.